nathanmacinnes/edifice-facade/README.md

 const uiFacade = new Facade(core);
 ````

-But we don't want the database module firing an `"alertuser"` event.
+But we don't want the database module firing an `alertuser` event.
 We create
 internal application security with permissions.

 ````js